SimonPaul-0/SImpleCalculator/README.md

 ## Overview

-This Python program is a basic calculator that allows users to perform arithmetic operations on a set of 5 numbers.
+This Python program is a basic calculator that allows users to perform arithmetic operations on a set of numbers.
 It supports addition (+), subtraction (-), multiplication (*), modulus (%), and division (/) operations.

 ## How to Use

 1. Run the program by executing the Python script (`calculator.py`).

+2. Enter the number of values you want to perform calculations on.

-2. Enter a set of 5 numbers when prompted.
+3. Enter the set of numbers as prompted.

-3. Choose an arithmetic operation (+, -, *, %, /).
+4. Choose an arithmetic operation (+, -, *, %, /).

-4. View the result of the operation.
+5. View the result of the operation.

-5. Decide whether to perform another calculation with the same set of numbers.
+6. Decide whether to perform another calculation with the same set of numbers.

-6. If you wish to enter a new set of 5 numbers, choose 'Y' when prompted.
+7. If you wish to enter a new set of numbers, choose 'Y' when prompted.

-7. Repeat steps 3-6 until you decide not to continue.
+8. Repeat steps 3-7 until you decide not to continue.

 ## Notes